Iotzio-Project/iotzio-rust/readme.md

 # Iotzio

-The `iotzio` crate allows interaction with Iotzio devices.
+The Iotzio API allows interaction with Iotzio devices.
 An Iotzio device is a microcontroller that enables the host computer to directly control peripherals such as GPIO, I2C, SPI, Onewire, and many other bus protocols and devices that are not typically available to an application developer on a standard computer.
-This Rust library is the reference implementation.
-There are bindings available for many other programming languages.
+This API is also available to many other programming languages.
 No extra drivers required!

 ## Features

 - Control GPIOs, utilize PWM, use I2C, SPI, Onewire and other bus protocols
 - Direct interaction for various peripherals
-- Reference implementation in idiomatic Rust - blazingly fast and memory safe
+- Available for multiple programming languages
-- Bindings available for multiple programming languages
+- The Iotzio API in its core is using pure idiomatic Rust - blazingly fast and memory safe

 ## Compatibility